shanejonas/openrpc-nestjs-json-rpc/README.md

 Currently uses HTTP as the transport layer, with plans to add other options as the need arises.

-This is a fork of [nestjs-json-rpc](https://github.com/hfour/nestjs-json-rpc) with the addition of Zod validation and updated dependencies.
+This is a fork of [nestjs-json-rpc](https://github.com/hfour/nestjs-json-rpc) with the addition of Zod validation and updated dependencies to work with the latest NestJS version.

 ## Install